 So how can people learn to respond to stressful events as more like a challenge than a threat?
 The key to this is how we understand the event and also how we understand our personal resources.
 It is also about understanding the critical role of motivation.

 Exposure therapy is about allowing people to face their fears—to be exposed to those things that make them feel threatened.
 This works because being exposed to what we fear (when it is not actually dangerous, but just uncomfortable) tends to be less noxious than the fear of that thing itself.
 Research shows that this is the same for physically painful experiences—mostly, it is the fear of pain which is more unpleasant than the experience of pain itself.

 The best way to overcome fear is to face it head-on.
-This is because fear or anxiety is not only emotions, they are motivations—they motivate us to escape and get away.
+This is because fear or anxiety is not only emotion but motivation—it motivates us to escape and get away.
 When we step towards something which is screaming at us to escape, however, it reinforces a different message in our brain.
 Rather than reinforcing our fears, by acting on them, we are challenging them by responding differently—by approaching them rather than looking to escape.

-It is for this reason that, when it comes to dealing with panic attacks, one of the best pieces of advice is to try to have one!
+It is for this reason that, when it comes to dealing with panic attacks, one of the best pieces of advice is to try to have one.
 If we respond to feelings of panic by approaching those feelings, rather than trying to avoid them, we counteract the emotion at a motivational level.
-It is perhaps exactly this approach which is desperately needed when rates of Anxiety are increasing globally.
+It is perhaps exactly this approach that is desperately needed when rates of anxiety are increasing globally.

 3 Key Principles Required to Promote Challenge Thinking